 can smell with the bottom of their tongue and mark their way with the soles of their feet.

 Vietnam sika deer

-have died out in the wild.
-Breeding in the zoos should preserve this subspecies with the aim of resettling animals in their natural habitat.
+are extinct in the wild.
+Breeding in zoos is supposed to preserve this subspecies with the aim of reintroducing animals into their natural habitat.

-can easily drink salt water and vary their body temperature.
+can drink salt water without any problems and vary their body temperature.